 Think about eClincher – we offer services that help businesses.
 This is different than a company that makes product strictly for consumers, thus our own marketing strategies have to shift.

 B2B social media strategies are quickly becoming more and more used among other B2B sectors.
-While it is true that not all marketing strategies that work for non-B2B interactions will work for B2B businesses, social media is proving to be a profitable venue for businesses that want to reach out to business peers for engagement.
+While it is true that not all marketing strategies that work for non-B2B interactions will work for B2B businesses, social media is proving to be a profitable venue for businesses that want to reach out to business peers for social engagement.

 But – it’s likely we’re preaching to the choir.
 Who isn’t using social media as a vehicle for engagement, lead generation and conversion these days?